27 Business Email Examples & Templates You Should Try in 2025

 Here’s what to love about this:

-- Show that you’ve done your research: This single line shows that you’ve actually done your homework.
+• Show that you’ve done your research: This line shows that you’ve done your homework.
 Important to show that you’re not just blindly emailing people.

-- Close with a benefit: The business email template closes by asserting how it has ideas you can “implement fairly easily” and which will have a measurable impact on an important metric: lead conversion rates.
+• Close with a benefit: The business email template concludes by asserting that it has ideas you can “implement fairly easily” that will have a measurable impact on an important metric: lead conversion rates.

 During this time, you want to a) keep establishing common ground, and b) keep prospects interested by sharing relevant content.